jmotto/Team-Builder/README.md

  # Team Builder

   ## Description
-  This application builds a team profile using Node.js command-line to gather information about   employees  then gennerates an html page d.
+  The Team Builder application builds a team profile using Node.js command-line to gather information about   employees and then generates an html page that displays summaries of each person on your team.

   ## Table of Contents
   * [Installation](#installation)